thrive: advance, do well, get ahead, get better, grow rich, prosper

 Just as growing as a person has helped me enlarge and adjust my vision along the way, so does my parenting vision.
 And with surprising regularity.

-These kiddos do the same thing day in, day out, for such a long time that we identify that ‘thing’ as them, but then they stop.
-They love British history, and are found lost in books, then one day, they have no time for reading.
-They gravitate to the playroom for Barbies with their sister for years, so many years you wonder if it’s appropriate that they’re still playing Barbies, and then they don’t.
-Their interests expand along the way, and so will their visions.
+These kiddos do the same thing day in, day out, for such a long time that we identify that ‘thing’ as them, but then they stop doing that activity and move on to something else.
+They love British history, and are lost in books, then one day, they have no time for reading.
+They gravitate to the playroom for Barbies with their sister for years (so many years you wonder if it’s appropriate that they’re still playing Barbies), and then magically one day, they don’t want to play.
+Their interests expand along the way, and so will their visions for themselves.

 Some days, some weeks don’t feel like we’re thriving at all.
-But when we learn to be proactive more, reactive less, chart our vision, expand our vision, consider our children’s visions, and adjust our vision again, and again, we will thrive.
+But when we learn to be more proactive, less reactive, chart our vision, expand our vision, consider our children’s visions, and adjust our vision again, then we will thrive again.

 “The question is not how to survive, but how to thrive with passion, compassion, humor and style.”
 Maya Angelou